sorokine/telegram-sysinfo-bot-template/README.md

 ## Synopsis

-A node.js template for a telegram bot that reports system information for the computer that the bot running on.
+A node.js template for a minimal telegram bot that reports system information for the computer that the bot running on.

 ## Use Cases

-You need to check status of a box that is behind a firewall.
+Use this bot when you need to check the status of a box behind a firewall.

 ## Requirements